auchung/seasonal-recipes/README.md

 ## Overview

-This project analyzes recipes from [Food.com](https://www.food.com/?ref=nav) to uncover what factors make up the "secret sauce" to achieving high user ratings.
+This project analyzes recipes from [Food.com](https://www.food.com/?ref=nav) to uncover what factors make up the "secret sauce" to achieve high user ratings.
 By cleaning the data, engineering features, and building predictive models, we explore which recipe traits drive better reviews.

 ## Introduction